ignition-is-go/rship-docs/src/06_Glossary/02_Timing/01_Event Track.md

 # Event Track

-A reusable component for programming local, micro-time control.
-They contain Lanes which hold Keyframes, akin to Emitters and Pulses.
+A reusable component that holds local event timing data.
+Contains separate Lanes which hold sets of Keyframes.